Opendigitalradio/etisnoop/README.md

 Build
 -----

-Make sure you have cmake installed and do

-    mkdir build
-    cd build
-    cmake ..
+etisnoop is using autotools.
+If you do not have a release containing a ./configure script, run ./bootstrap.sh

+Then do

+    ./configure
     make
+    sudo make install

 About
 -----